marshallnw18/Bash-Script-Practice/README.md

-# Bash-Script-Practice
+# Bash Script Practice
 The bash scripts in this repository are practice scripts I've completed throughout the process of teaching myself Linux (centOS7/Ubuntu) sever administation!

-##Web Server List Iteration
+## Web Server List Iteration
 This script shows off the basics of:
 - non-exported variable assignments
 - array lists